African Rite: The Eucharist

 The most important liturgical function is the celebration of Mass, or the Eucharist.
 The African Church seems to have divided the Mass into the Mass of the catechumens, and the Mass of the faithful.
 Among the orthodox Christians, the catechumens were rigidly excluded from assisting at the propitiatory sacrifice of the Eucharist (Mass of the faithful).

 Bread and wine were - and are - used as the matter of the sacrament, but a little water was already in early times added to the wine to signify the union of the people with Christ.
 St. Cyprian severely condemned bishops who used only water in the chalice, declaring that water is not the essential matter of the sacrifice and its exclusive use renders the sacrament invalid.

 Both Tertullian's and St. Cyprian's writings have passages which seem to give the form of the Eucharist in the very words of Christ as quoted in Sacred Scripture.
 Sometimes there is great similarity between the African Rite's words and the phraseology of the still existing and still used Roman Canon.
 There are allusions to a Preface, the Sanctus, the "commemoration" of Jesus Christ, the Pater noster, and to different acclamations.
 These elements are found in all apostolic and early Christian liturgies.

 Tertullian speaks often of the kiss of peace, and considers the ceremony very important.
 References are also made to a litany which was recited during the Mass, but no precise information is given concerning its place in the liturgy.

 At Mass the faithful received holy communion under the species of bread from the bishop or priest, and under the species wine from the deacon holding the chalice, and each one, after receiving communion, answered "Amen" to profess his faith in the sacrament (Real Presence).
 Sometimes the faithful carried the Host home, and there communicated themselves, especially in times of persecution by the Roman Emperors.
-Home communion, also kept at home by those ordained deacons and acolytes in later times, was forbidden as an abuse after persecutions ceased.

-Communion seems to have been received while fasting, as Tertullian implies when he inquires what a pagan husband will think of the food of which his Christian wife partakes before any other food.
-The early Christians appear to have communicated frequently, even every day, especially during a period of persecution.
-The greatest reverence was shown to the consecrated eucharistic bread and consecrated wine, so the faithful strove to be free from all stain of grievous sin and deemed it a sacrilege to allow any of the consecrated elements to fall to the ground or be touched by other profane materials.